ErikPohl444/ErikPohl444/README.md

 Back when I wrote these, I was quickly evolving my style from "able to solve complex problems in Python reliably" more towards "writing Python I'd submit for a production code review" or "Python I'd show a junior engineer when mentoring that person".

 I'm was learning, researching Python-particular coding patterns (even learning from anti-patterns), to refine my code style.
 [I am still learning!]
-As time permits, I'd like to continue my work building on these
+As time permits, I'd like to continue my work building on these.

 </details>
 <details><summary>Featured work</summary>